Non-asymptotic upper bounds for the reconstruction error of PCA: Main results

-which is a first inequality relating the Hilbert-Schmidt distance wit the excess risk.
+from Lemma \ref{SpectralDec}, we see that the squared Hilbert-Schmidt distance and the excess risk differ in the weighting of the projector norms.
+In fact, we obtain

 This means that all excess risk bounds a fortiori imply bounds on the Hilbert-Schmidt distance up to a spectral gap factor.
-For instance, in our setting, \eqref{EqERvsHS} implies most versions of the Davis-Kahan $\sin \Theta$ theorem, e.g. those in Yu, Wang and Samworth \cite{YWS15}, by using the basic inequality $\scapro{\Delta}{ P_{\le d}-\hat P_{\le d}}\ge {\mathcal E}^{PCA}_d$ in \eqref{EqBasicInequality} and bounding the scalar product by a Cauchy-Schwarz or operator norm inequality.
-Note that a more sophisticated version of \eqref{EqERvsHS} can be found in Proposition \ref{QuadExSinTheta} in Appendix \ref{SecQuadExp}.
+For instance, in our setting, \eqref{EqERvsHS} implies most versions of the Davis-Kahan $\sin \Theta$ theorem, e.g. those in \cite{YWS15}, by using the basic inequality $\scapro{\Delta}{ P_{\le d}-\hat P_{\le d}}\ge {\mathcal E}^{PCA}_d$ in \eqref{EqBasicInequality} and bounding the scalar product by a Cauchy-Schwarz or operator norm inequality.
+In contrast, the first inequality in \eqref{EqERvsHS} does not lead to good bounds for the excess risk when $\lambda_d-\lambda_{d+1}$ is small relative to $\lambda_1-\lambda_{d+1}$.
+In the extreme case $\lambda_d=\lambda_{d+1}$ the Hilbert-Schmidt distance depends on the choice of $(u_d,u_{d+1})$ and is thus not even well-defined.
+A more sophisticated version of \eqref{EqERvsHS} is derived in Appendix \ref{SecLinExp}.

+Finally, note that the Hilbert-Schmidt distance and the excess risk have different applications.
+For instance, bounds for the Hilbert-Schmidt distance $\|\hat P_j- P_j\|_2$ are fundamental in the analysis of several testing algorithms, see e.g. Horv\'{a}th and Kokoszka \cite{MR2920735}.
+On the other hand, the excess risk is more adequate for tasks like reconstruction and prediction, see e.g. Wahl \cite{W18} for the case of the prediction error of principal component regression.